 In the case that you type in Chinese, the operating system introduces new versions of the Chinese Simplified IMEs (Pinyin and Wubi), as well as the Chinese Traditional IMEs (Bopomofo, ChangJie and Quick).

-Microsoft also has improved the security and reliability of the experience.
+Microsoft has improved the security and reliability of the experience.
 Starting with the 20H1 update, you’ll also notice a cleaner interface for the candidate window and settings pages.
 (The new settings of the Microsoft Input Method Editors are available within the Settings app.)

 What’s new with system experience on Windows 10 20H1